 Now you’re turning three and we’re thrilled to be able to celebrate this special day with you.

 You didn’t have many expectations for your birthday.
-The only request you had was for pink cupcakes, in fact, I think it was last summer when we hung out together for a week in London that you first informed me about the pink cupcakes.
+The only request you had was for pink cupcakes, in fact, I think it was last summer that you first informed me about the pink cupcakes.
 And many times since, when we’d talk about your birthday, it was always the pink cupcakes that were the highlight of the conversation.

 So pink cupcakes it is!
-I used my favorite recipe, a never fail, super-simple recipe from the folks at Cooks Illustrated.
-You don’t know much about stuff like this yet (though I have to say you’re a wonderful little cooking helper), but these people are experts at cooking and baking.
-They test and tweak and re-test and if they say something is perfect, well you can be sure it’s going to be not only perfect, but mighty fine too!
+I used my favorite recipe, a never-fail, super-simple recipe from the folks at Cooks Illustrated.
+You don’t know much about stuff like this yet but these people are experts at cooking and baking.
+They test and tweak and re-test and if they say something is perfect, well you can be sure it’s going to be not only perfect but delicious too!

 - 1 cup cake flour